Arinpe/cataloguss-of-statictics/README.md

 ### Catalogue of Statstics
-# MOVIE-FIESTA
+# MOVIE-APP
 This application obtains data from TMDB via the TMDB API.
-Movie-fiesta is a web application that displays Movies and TV series based on different categories.
+Movie-App is a web application that displays Movies and TV series based on different categories and filtered by how popular the movie is.
 Each category can be filtered based on genre.

 [Demo Link]()